Why an Experiential Therapy Program in Ohio Can Help Recovery

 Learning to value the self and others is a lifelong journey.
 Adventure therapy, which includes things like wilderness therapy and nature therapy, helps set patients up to walk this path with a sense of humility and self-confidence.

 At The Bluffs, patients engage in adventure therapy as part of a collaborative care model.
+As part of the experiential therapy program, patients may also participate in equine assisted therapy, where interactions with horses are used to promote emotional regulation and self-awareness.
+Throughout these activities, a therapist plays a crucial role in guiding and supporting patients, ensuring safety and facilitating therapeutic breakthroughs.
 They will also have access to drug detoxification, mental health counseling, and cognitive-behavioral therapy sessions.
-Call The Bluffs today at 850-374-5331 for more information about experiential therapy.
+Call The Bluffs today at for more information about experiential therapy.